TestCentricity/testcentricity_mobile/README.md

 ## Installation

 TestCentricity For Mobile version 3.0 and above requires Ruby 3.0.0 or later.
-To install the TestCentricity For Mobile gem, add this line to your automation project's Gemfile:
+To install the TestCentricity For Mobile gem, add this line to your automation project's `Gemfile`:

     gem 'testcentricity_mobile'